Budibase/website/content/professional-services/templates/project-cost-estimation-template/index.md

 ### Security

 Budibase offers unrivaled security.
 Enterprises around the world trust us to keep their data safe.
 With self-hosting and custom RBAC, you have complete control over how and when users access your apps.
+Enterprise customers can even take advantage of air-gapped deployments.

 We also offer free SSO across all of your Budibase tools, as well as support for OAuth and OpenID.